ddl-wasanthag/Fraud-Detection-Workshop/exercises/b_DataExploration/Instructions - Data Exploration.md

 # Data Exploration
 In this phase, we will begin the process of exploring a transactional dataset to see if it will be good for model training.
-We will read a CSV file from a Domino Data Source into a Dataframe, clean the data, generate some visualizations, and save the data to a Domino Data Set.
+We will read a CSV file from a Domino Data Source into a DataFrame, clean the data, generate some visualizations, and save the data to a Domino Dataset.
 We will begin from within your copy of the "Fraud Detection Workshop" project.

 ## Exercise Instructions

-1. Click "Workspace" (Left-hand column) and click "Jupyter Lab"
+1. Click "Workspace" (left-hand column) and click "Jupyter Lab"

 2. Click "Next" 4x and then "Create"
    - Feel free to look around but do not change anything.

 3. Review Workspace Creation Workflow

-4. Review Workspace UI & Lefthand Sidebar
+4. Review Workspace UI & left-hand sidebar

-5. Open the Notebook /mnt/code..../.../...
+5. Open the notebook /mnt/code..../.../...

-6. In Data Sources at Left, Copy the Python Snippet
+6. In Data Sources at left, copy the Python snippet

-7. Paste Python Snippett in Cell Where Instructed
+7. Paste Python snippet in cell where instructed

 8. Run notebook cells (either manually or automatically)

-9. Review generated MetaData and Plots
+9. Review generated metadata and plots

-10. Follow Path to Updated Location in Workspace.
+10. Follow path to updated location in workspace

-11. Save and Commit Code
+11. Save and commit code

-This concludes the "2.
-Data Exploration" section of the workshop
+This concludes the "Data Exploration" section of the workshop.

 ## New Domino Concepts
 **Workspaces:**